DelanyMusariri/Task_manager-repo/README.md

-Hi there...
+Hi there, and welcome to my Task manager app!

 About

-This was my very first project, and I am very proud of it!
+This was my very first project from the bootcamp which i'm very proud of!

 I designed this program for a business with task-based staff.
 It helps both employees and managers keep track of their tasks efficiently.
 I built this project using Python, showcasing my creative thinking, problem-solving skills, and ability to write clean and efficient code.